Visakha: Early life

-Visakha was born into a wealthy family, in the city of Bhaddiya in Anga, which at the time was part of the kingdom of Magadha.
-Her father was named Dhanañjaya, and her mother was named Sumanā.
-According to Buddhist tradition, Visakha's family possessed special merit from her grandfather, Mendaka, having given his last meal to a Pacceka Buddha in a previous life, an act of merit the whole family partook in.
+Visakha was born into a wealthy family, in the city of Bhaddiya in Anga, which at the time was part of the mahajanapada of Magadha.
+Her father was Dhanañjaya, and her mother Sumanā.
+According to Buddhist tradition, Visakha's family possessed special merit from her grandfather, Mendaka, having given his last meal to a paccekabuddha in a previous life, an act of merit the whole family partook in.
 Visakha met Gautama Buddha at the age of seven, when he was visiting her home town.
-When the Buddha taught her she achieved sotāpanna, a stage of enlightenment.
+When the Buddha taught her, she achieved the sotāpanna stage of enlightenment.
 Over the next two weeks, Mendaka invited the Buddha and his monks to eat at his house daily.

 Visakha moved later in life when King Pasenadi of Kosala heard about this family of special merit.
-King Pasenadi requested that his brother in law, King Bimbasara, send him some of the people of special merit in his kingdom so his subjects could see their example.
-King Bimbasara obliged and had Visakha and her father and mother moved to the city of Saketa (present day Ayodhya), near the Kosalan capital of Savatthi.
+Pasenadi requested that his brother-in-law, King Bimbisara, send him some of the people of special merit in his kingdom so his subjects could see their example.
+Bimbasara obliged, and had Visakha and her father and mother moved to Saketa near the Kosalan capital of Savatthi.